hngi/Team-International-Backend/README.md

 `$ pip install django-rest-swagger`
 `$ pip install djangorestframework`

+## Run the server
-2) In your command prompt navigate to the original file directory where the manage.py script exists and run the following:
+1) In your command prompt navigate to the original file directory where the manage.py script exists and run the following:
 `$python manage.py runserver`

 Now the server is up and running on your local host on http://127.0.0.1:8000/